eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 ##### Requirement

-A Wallet Instance SHALL allow the User to register multiple pseudonym values at a given Relying Party.
+A Wallet Instance SHALL allow the User to register multiple different pseudonyms at a given Relying Party.

 > Rationale: It should be possible for a User to use their EUDIW both in a work and personal context and more pseudonyms should therefore be possible.